OAuth 2.0 - Device flow

 The device flow is designed for devices that either do not have access to a browser or have limited input capabilities.
 This flow allows users to share specific data with an application while keeping their usernames, passwords, and other information private.

-This grant type can eliminate the need for the client to store the user credentials for future use, by exchanging the credentials with a long-lived access token or refresh token.
+This grant type eliminates the need for the client to store user credentials for future use by exchanging them for a long-lived access token or refresh token.

 - On its connection tab: